sirocchj/scala-style-guide/README.md

 ```

 Of course, the situation in which a class grows this long is strongly discouraged, and is generally reserved only for building certain public APIs.
+__JS: IMO only statement that adds value__, avoid such massive classes at all cost

 ### <a name='imports'>Imports</a>